pombredanne/SPDX-Git-Scanner/src/README.txt

 Command-line parameters have precedence over config parameters, which in turn have precedence over the default values.

+Parameters of the form DoSOCS.<param> will override <param> in the DoSOCS config file.

 Parameter list:

 NAME: TmpDir